-As mentioned, this recipe is adapted from Recipe Goldmine, but since it uses so much chocolate, I scaled it down a bit so you won’t have to take out another mortgage on the house to buy chocolate.
+As mentioned, this recipe is adapted from Recipe Goldmine, but since it uses so much chocolate, I scaled it down a bit so you won’t have to take out another mortgage to buy chocolate.
 Also, the Recipe Goldmine version doesn’t say anything about chilling the dough, and if you let your chocolate cool completely before adding it to the batter, you might not have to.
 My chocolate is always a little warm before going into the batter therefore I always have to chill it.

 Source: The Upper Crust Bakery – Austin, Texas and Recipe Goldmine

-Black Gold Copy Cat Cookies
+Black Gold Cookies

 6 tablespoons unsalted butter

 2 ounces unsweetened chocolate, chopped coarse

 6 ounces semisweet or good quality dark chocolate, chopped — Bittersweet Scharffen Berger or something like that